About My Illnesses

 I cannot go in sunlight or bright lights as it can make me violently ill or even cause death.
 I would have to be tested for which specific type in a lab, which is highly expensive and currently not a possibility.

 Feeling as though the only way away from the pain is to end my life is not something I enjoy living with, but I have a supportive family who had to learn about the disorder with me.
 People who meet me for the first time must understand that this is incurable, painful, and that they have to work with me on my own terms because I can die from any number of 'normal' activities that other people can do.

 I was originally self-diagnosed.
 My mother kept trying to get the doctors to realize there was something seriously wrong, and I was in turn accused of being a hypochondriac who was causing self-harm for attention.
 My mother knew better because I hated attention and doctors.
 Further, she knew that the symptoms were genuine, and eventually caught on to the fact that they were happening regularly when I would go out in sunlight.
 I was around 14 years old when she suggested I stop going in the light as much as possible to see what would happen, and we were astonished to find that it really did help with my symptoms.

-The most obvious symptoms I have that gave me the direction to find out what was wrong with me via different medical texts on the internet was purple sweat--more of a brick red to rusty brown in color--blistering and rashy skin when exposed to light over 40-60 watts, and excruciating abdominal pain accompanied by migraine aura without pain and progressive neuropathy.
+The most obvious symptoms I have that gave me the direction to find out what was wrong with me via different medical texts on the internet was purple sweat--more of a brick red to rusty brown in color, blistering and rashy skin when exposed to light over 40-60 watts, excruciating abdominal pain, seizures in both my brain and muscles, and progressive neuropathy--extensive nerve damage which causes intense pain.
 From there, I found out the enormity of the disorder and just how many of my disorders that were 'in my head' (according to my former physician) were linked directly to this and my other illnesses.